 If these signs of gum disease are left untreated, small ‘pockets’ may develop between teeth and gums.
 As these pockets deepen it can eventually lead to periodontitis, which is one of the most serious types of gum disease.
 Once you reach this stage of gum disease, damage may have occurred, and if left untreated can lead to tooth loss.

 This is why it is so important to find an effective gum disease treatment at the early gingivitis stages, to keep your gums healthy.

 Healthy gums are vital for strong teeth and the best way to make sure gums stay healthy is with a good oral health routine.

 It takes just three simple steps to keep gums and teeth clean and help prevent gum disease.

 Brush your teeth twice a day for at least two minutes using a manual or electric toothbrush with a small head and soft, rounded bristles.
-Use Corsodyl Toothpaste, which physically removes the build of plaque bacteria along the gum line, helping to keep the seal between your gums and teeth tight.
+Use Corsodyl Complete Protection Toothpaste, which physically removes the build of plaque bacteria along the gum line, helping to keep the seal between your gums and teeth tight.
 When used to brush twice daily it is 4x more effective* than a regular toothpaste at removing the main cause of bleeding gums.